belle172/NCBI_influenza/influenza_fna/README.md

   influenza_file_fixer.py
 which takes in influenza.txt and produces the influenza_fixed.fasta. influenza_fixed.fasta is influenza.txt with each sequence on one line.

-The second script, protein_extractor_from_total.py, takes in
+The second script, protein_extractor_from_total.py, takes in influenza_fixed.fasta and creates a file of only the header lines and sequences of samples from Minnesota.
+The file created is Minnesota_influenza.txt.